bloxbean/yaci-store/docs/getting-started-out-of-box.md

 - **yaci-store-all:** This application bundles all available modules/stores into a single application.
 If you want to index all available data, this is the application you want.
 - **yaci-store-utxo-indexer:** This application contains utxo store,  protocolparams store and submit module If you want a utxo indexer with transaction submission capability, this is the application you want.
+- **yaci-store-aggregation-app:** This application handles aggregation tasks like account balance calculation.
+This can be run as a separate application to calculate address balances.
+For steps to run this application, please refer to [Aggregation App Getting Started](aggregation-app-getting-started.md) section.

 The Jar files for these applications are available in the release section.